abd-RAHEEM/AGENTGRID/README.md

 ## 🎙️ Indic Language Accessibility Layer (Sarvam AI) 🏆

-*Proudly awarded the **Consolation Prize under the Best Use of Sarvam track** at HackPrix Hyderabad!*

 Smart-grid dashboards typically assume high English literacy and tech-savviness, creating severe adoption barriers for residential communities in India.
 AgentGrid breaks this barrier by wrapping the entire operating system in a multilingual voice-to-action pipeline built on **Sarvam AI's speech stack**.
 Residents can manage their entire microgrid naturally in **Hindi, Telugu, Urdu, and Indian English**.